Follow

 Output:

-Here "x" and "y" are the placeholders prefixed by "$" substituted by the values of mapping "name" and "greet".
+Here "x" and "y" are the placeholders prefixed by "$" substituted by the values of the mapping "name" and "greet".

 Example - 1: Raising KeyError